 People online talk about a baby having an open gut before six months and that it’s dangerous to start solids before then.

 Babies are born with what is known as an ‘open gut’.
 An open gut means that the cells that line the gut have little gaps between them so substances can pass more easily into the bloodstream.
 But we know that these gaps close up quickly after birth.
-And that from 4 months onwards the gut is mature enough to handle solids.
+And that from 4 months onwards the gut is mature enough to handle first foods.

 Take home message about the timing of solids